Mallick17/VCS/README.md

 ---
- # Generating SSH Key and Setting Up Access
+ # Generating Git SSH Key and Setting Up Access
+ - An SSH key is an access credential for the SSH (secure shell) network protocol.
+This authenticated and encrypted secure network protocol is used for remote communication between machines on an unsecured open network.
+SSH is used for remote file transfer, network management, and remote operating system access.
+The SSH acronym is also used to describe a set of tools used to interact with the SSH protocol.
+ - The key pair contains a public and private key.
+The private vs public nomenclature can be confusing as they are both called keys.
+It is more helpful to think of the public key as a "lock" and the private key as the "key".
+You give the public 'lock' to remote parties to encrypt or 'lock' data.
+This data is then opened with the 'private' key which you hold in a secure place.

-Follow these steps to generate an SSH key on the Ansible-Master and set up access to the Worker node.
+- Follow these steps to generate an SSH key

 ## Generate SSH Key on Linux